quambene/libre_crm/README.md

 ![data model](assets/data_model.png)

-Customer relationship management in LibreCRM is based on a simple data model with the `lead` table as the centerpiece.
-A lead has foreign key relationships with the `company`, `contact`, `employee`, and `status` table.
+Customer relationship management in LibreCRM is based on a simple data model with the `lead` table in its center.
+A lead has foreign key relationships with the `company`, `contact`, `employee`, `product`, and `status` table.

 Companies comprise private (business entities, financial entities, nonprofit organizations) and public entities (government organizations).